 - Fitness groups — McLean has a fitness center with state-of-the-art equipment.
 We offer fitness training supervised by a registered nurse and the fitness center director three times each week.
-We also offer in-house strength training directed by our occupational therapist twice weekly.
+We also offer in-house yoga with a certified yoga instructor once a week.

 - Community outings — Group trips to bookstores, cafes, bowling alleys, malls, museums, as well as to places for walks in nice weather, are held Mondays and Thursdays and on weekends.
 We also take longer seasonal trips to places such as Martha's Vineyard, Newport, and Rockport.
 The program fee covers transportation and a contribution toward admission fees required for an outing.
 The cost for additional items you may want (e.g., a book, a CD) are not covered.

 - Self-help groups — To round out their treatment, residents are encouraged to attend self-help meetings, such as the weekly Depression and Bipolar Support Alliance meeting.
 For those with dual diagnosis AA, NA, and Smart Recovery meetings are available.
 The College Mental Health Program is available to young adults for support and group therapy.

 Individuals come to the Appleton Residence with differences in skills and abilities that influence the pace of their recovery.
 We work with people to progress through treatment at an individually suitable pace that typically occurs in five phases.